Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Multi-Tangent Forward Gradients

 When sampling tangents randomly, $g_v$ acts as a Monte-Carlo approximation of $\nabla f$.
 Consequently, we expect the approximation quality to improve with more samples, leading us to the definition of a multi-tangent forward gradient (\labelcref{rq:multi_tangent}). \begin{definition}[Multi-Tangent Forward Gradient] The multi-tangent forward gradient $g_V$ over a set of $k$ tangents $V=\{v_1, \dots, v_k\}$, $v_i\in\mathbb{R}^n$ is defined as

-for an aggregation operator $\oplus$. \end{definition} \begin{lemma} Let $V=\{v_1, \dots, v_k\}$ be $k$ linearly independent tangents $v_i\in\mathbb{R}^n$ and $U=\text{span}(V)\subseteq\mathbb{R}^n$ the $k$-dimensional subspace spanned by $V$.
-For any linear combination $\oplus$ applies $g_V\in U$. \end{lemma} A key question is how to combine the single-tangent forward gradients $g_{v_1}, \dots, g_{v_k}$ into a multi-tangent forward gradient, i.e., how to choose $\oplus$ (\labelcref{rq:combination}).
-Two approaches have been suggested so far: \begin{definition} The multi-tangent forward gradient as a sum~\citep{baydinGradientsBackpropagation2022} is defined as
+for an aggregation operator $\oplus$. \end{definition} \begin{lemma} Let $V=\{v_1, \dots, v_k\}$ be $k$ linearly independent tangents $v_i\in\mathbb{R}^n$ and $U=\text{span}(V)\subseteq\mathbb{R}^n$ the subspace spanned by $V$.
+For any linear combination $\oplus$ applies $g_V\in U$. \end{lemma} \begin{proof} Per \Cref{property:stfg_span}, each single-tangent forward gradient $g_{v_i}$ lies in $\text{span}(\{v_i\})\subseteq U$.
+Thus, all $g_{v_i}$ are in $U$.
+Since vector spaces are closed under vector addition and scalar multiplication, $g_V\in U$ for any linear combination $\oplus$. \end{proof} A key question is how to combine the single-tangent forward gradients $g_{v_1}, \dots, g_{v_k}$ into a multi-tangent forward gradient, i.e., how to choose $\oplus$ (\labelcref{rq:combination}).
+Two approaches have been suggested so far: \begin{definition} The multi-tangent forward gradient as a sum~\cite{baydinGradientsBackpropagation2022} is defined as

-with $\mathbf{V}=(v_1|\dots|v_k)$. \end{definition} \begin{definition} The multi-tangent forward gradient as average~\citep{silver2022learning} is defined as
+with $\mathbf{V}=(v_1|\dots|v_k)$. \end{definition} \begin{definition} The multi-tangent forward gradient as average~\cite{silver2022learning} is defined as

 \end{definition} They correspond to choosing $\oplus=\sum$ and $\oplus=\overline{\openbox}$, respectively.
 The resulting multi-tangent forward gradient differs only in its magnitude but not its direction, which is easily offset by the learning rate.